extremenetworks/Virtual_EXOS/GNS3_EXOS-VM_Guide.md

 2. Import the GNS3-VM.ova into Vmware player.  **Don't start it yet.**
 3. Edit the VM to make sure you give it as much memory and CPUs as you can.
 This will help improve your experience when using GNS3 and EXOS-VM.
 I recommend giving the VM all CPUs and half of your RAM.
 4. Reboot your PC to make sure VMware VIX and  Vmware player are installed fully.
+5. Boot up VM and note the IP it gets.
+Keep the VM up

 **Note: Some PCs require virtualization to be enabled in the bios.
 Make sure you have this enabled or you will have issues on Step 7, but VMware will tell you.**